tylerelias/Project-42/README.md

 - Access limitations
 - Restrict DELETE requests

 ### Nations

-- Basic storage of nation information
-- CRUD Operations for MongoDB
 - Connect a nation to a user, 1 to 1 relation